-Presented by Fresh Air Cinema, the movies run from early July until around the third week of August and take place at Ceperley Meadow beside Second Beach.
+The movies at Stanley Park run from early July until around the third or fourth week of August.
+They take place at Ceperley Meadow beside Second Beach.

 Shows are all free and start at dusk, which is at about 9:30 pm at the first show and at around 8:30 with the last (plus or minus).

-TIP: Get there early to find parking and a good spot to set up your blanket or lawn chair.
-Expect Star Wars to be especially busy, plus some of the other films as well.
+TIP #2: Get there early to find parking and a good spot to set up your blanket or lawn chair.

 Stanley Park isn’t the only place to find free outdoor movies in the Lower Mainland in the summer.
 In fact, there are usually over 50 films showing at different venues throughout the region.
 Click Lower Mainland Outdoor Movies for information on other venues.